F-IN-BOX Delphi Edition Help

 }

-Applications using TFlashPlayerControl are not only compatible with Macromedia / Adobe Flash Player ActiveX 3, 4, 5, 6, 7, 8, 9, but are
+Write code which is compatible with any version of Macromedia / Adobe Flash Player ActiveX (3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14)

 Streaming is an ability to load the content in the asynchronous mode.
 If you load a movie using LoadMovieFromStream, the movie is loaded into LoadMovieFromStream.
 If your movie is large, it may take some time.
 Another example: you have encoded an SWF/FLV file and want to load it into the player.
 If you use LoadMovieFromStream, the player will play the file only after all of the data is decoded.
 That's why the ability to provide content in the asynchronous mode is important.